enterpriseDomain/ClassMaker/README.md

 ClasSupplier
 ===========

-ClasSupplier is a Java library for creating the code that is available to invoke in-place, achieving such behavour through the actual generation and loading of Java code.
+ClasSupplier is a Java library for producing the code that is available to be invoked programmatically.

+Creation is achieved through the generation of Java source code and loading it to OSGi framework.

 Usage example: